paulwarren/nzde/dict/B/README.md

 adj. leading nowhere, terminating abruptly. esp. blind creek, blind gully.

 adj. hard to see; with entrance covered

+<b>1</b> n.
+(Rural) 1. ground easily overlooked when inspecting a flock.
+2. a feature such as a gully or a spur that ends abruptly and denies access.
+(See on the blind)

 <b>2</b> adj. ?not leading to a richer seam or lode of ore; esp. as blind leader, blind reef, blind vein.